top of page

 of creating a career and online business

-as of April '24, I have a thriving online business supporting neurodivergent people come into their powerful selves.
+As of 2024, I have a thriving online business supporting neurodivergent people come into their powerful selves.
 I get to do work on my terms, with flexibility, and work with people that bring me joy.
-Its unbelieveable that I have made a career out of having multiple disabilities and "mental illnesses."
-I get to travel and do fun things.
+Its unbelieveable that I have made a career out of having multiple disabilities and mental illnesses.
+I get to travel and do fun things while working.
 It feels a bit cliched to say, but honestly it feels like a dream, still.

 𓍊𓋼𓍊𖡼.𖤣𖥧𖡼.𖤣𖥧𓋼𓍊𓋼